 What we know

 In the end it is Margo who laid down the phrases on antikvariat.ru, known for being involved with real fighters and even the commander himself posting regularly.
-Maybe she copied it from another forum/source, maybe she (partly) assembled it herself.
+Maybe she copied it from another forum/source, maybe she (partly) assembled it herself in direct contacts with residents.
 Then it is copied by Tohub (member of the militia) and Strelkov_info (who say it is “posted by militia”), spreading itself around the internet.

 What we know: